The most important tools for any ghost hunter are your five senses, and possibly your sixth sense, if you believe in it.

 Nothing is more important than personal observation.

-Never rely on tools that absorb most or all of your attention.
+Never rely on tools that absorb your attention.
 They can prevent you from witnessing an important paranormal encounter.

 In some cases, you’re at risk if you’re distracted by ghost hunting tools.

 You can trip and fall if footing is uneven at an outdoor setting.